Eugene Lang gave over $100 million to stimulate education, during his lifetime. Why education?

 Our system allows students to work at their own speed, on Android.
 They are able to benefit from as many repetitions as they need, in order to be successful.
 They can also move ahead as fast as their skill allows.

 Thor is cost-effective, too.
 Coaching by a teacher would cost hundreds of dollars per year per student.
-The Thor reading system is available for less than $5 per year per student.
+We offer the Thor reading lessons to anyone, for $9 per year or less.

 Our system was used to teach better reading skills to more than 100 first and second grade students, during three different school years.
 In the beginning of the school years, the average median score was below the 60th percentile.